 Greenhouse garden designs can include pathways made of bark chips, wood, gravel, and flagstone or brick pavers.
 In any greenhouse garden design, if there are large expanses of rock or brick which is not shaded, this can heat up quite significantly during the day creating overheating in the green houses.
 We have found that in order to maintain moderate temperatures, especially in the summer, that luxuriant plant growth helps to shade the soil and to keep the Growing Domes cool.

 Greenhouse gardening in the Growing Dome works best if you garden with the seasons.
 The whole purpose of passive solar greenhouse garden designs is to use the ambient temperatures of the seasons to their optimum.
 Therefore, in the summer in our Growing Dome greenhouses, we grow heat-loving plants, such as tomatoes, squash, peppers, eggplant, cucumber, zucchini, melon, okra, basil, beans and many other varieties of plants and vegetables.
 In the winter, we grow cool hardy and cold tolerant plants and vegetables.
-Among these are members of the cabbage family, cabbage kale, collards, brussel sprouts, broccoli, cauliflower, all the members of the onion family, garlic, leek, peas, lettuce, and root crops such as radish, rutabaga, turnips, beets, carrots and daikon radish.
-Also spinach and Swiss chard, the Japanese greens and exotic greens such as tatsoi, bok choy, mizuna, arugula and the mescalin mix type of greens grow very, very well in the Growing Dome greenhouses during the spring, fall and winter months.
+Among these are members of the cabbage family: kale (leaf cabbage), collard, brussels sprout, broccoli, cauliflower, all the members of the onion family, garlic, leek, peas, lettuce, and root crops such as radish, rutabaga, turnips, beets, carrots and daikon (winter radish).
+Also spinach, swiss chard, Japanese greens (mizuna) and exotic greens such as tatsoi, bok choy, arugula and the mesclun mix type of greens grow very, very well in the Growing Dome greenhouses during the spring, fall and winter months.